firebase-me/website/pages/services/authentication/verification/2fa_verification.md

 2FA typically involves two steps:
 1. **Primary Authentication**: The user authenticates using their primary credentials (e.g., email and password).
-2. **Secondary Authentication**: The user verifies their identity using a second factor, such as a verification code sent to their phone or email.
+2. **Secondary Authentication**: The user verifies their identity using a second factor.

 ## Implementing 2FA with Firebase

-Firebase provides several ways to implement 2FA, including using SMS and email for sending verification codes.

-### Example: Implementing 2FA with SMS
+### Example: Implementing 2FA with Time-Based One-Time Password (TOTP)

 1. **Set Up Firebase Authentication**:

-    Ensure Firebase Authentication is set up for your project, and enable phone authentication in the Firebase console.
+    Ensure Firebase Authentication is set up for your project.

 2. **Primary Authentication**: